cherab/core/README.md

 python next time the code is imported.
 The ``--user`` flag should be used if you do not have administrative permission for your python installation.

-As all the CHERAB packages are dependent on the ``cherab-core`` package, this package must be installed first.
+As all the Cherab packages are dependent on the ``cherab-core`` package, this package must be installed first.
 Note that other packages may have their own inter-dependencies, see the specific package documentation for more information.